python/cpython/Doc/library/stdtypes.rst

 memoryview Types
 ================

-:class:`memoryview`\s allow Python code to access the internal data of an object that supports the buffer protocol without copying.
-Memory can be interpreted as simple bytes or complex data structures.
+:class:`memoryview` objects allow Python code to access the internal data of an object that supports the :ref:`buffer protocol <bufferobjects>` without copying.
+Memory is generally interpreted as simple bytes.

 .. class:: memoryview(obj)